cashshuffle/spec/CASHFUSION.md

 ## Phase 4.
 Covert Announcement of Signed Inputs

-Once message 3 has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 10 different instances (one for each input) of the following message:
+Once message 3 has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 11 different instances (one for each input of standard size, plus one input for the fee) of the following message:

 Message 4 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><SIGNED SERIALIZED INPUT><ENCRYPTED A_VALUE>`